UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 </center>

 Notes:
-Now you can see that you have a new commit, and your project has travelled back in time!
+Now you can see that you have a new commit, and the state of the your project is the same as it was previously, without deleting anything!

 Remember to push your changes if you want to keep your remote updated.
-This is particularly important if you are working with other collaborators who might be modifying the part that has been deleted!
+In contrast to a hard reset, a reversion if more friendly for collaborating on GitHub, but it is still important to push big reversions soon and inform your collaborators, since some of them might be modifying the part that you reverted!

 ---

-## Revert your changes: move to a previous commit (terminal)
+## Reversion (Terminal)

 `git revert <commit id>`